Strong anchoring boundary conditions in nematic liquid crystals: Higher-order corrections to the Oseen-Frank limit and a

 Strong anchoring conditions are widely employed in analytical and numerical studies of confined nematics, particularly in polygonal and circular domains.
 In such settings, strong anchoring has been shown to stabilise a rich variety of defect mediated states and symmetry breaking configurations~\cite{majumdar2010landau,lewis2014colloidal,han2020reduced,han2021solution,luo2012multistability,yao2022defect}.

 In this work, we focus on strong anchoring within the Landau–de Gennes framework, where it is commonly modelled by imposing Dirichlet boundary conditions on the order parameter.
+While the traditional quadratic Rapini–Papoular boundary term is standard for non-degenerate alignment, various alternative mathematical descriptions exist in the literature to describe more complex surface anchoring effects.
+For instance, higher-order expansion models or the fourth-order Fournier–Galatola polynomial free energy density are widely adopted to represent degenerate planar or conically degenerate anchoring settings, where an entire family of spatial orientations is energetically preferred over a single axis~\cite{sen1987landau,fournier2005modeling,mottram2014introduction,golovaty2015dimension}.
+Nevertheless, for fixed, non-degenerate surface alignments, the quadratic phenomenological model remains highly robust.
 The importance of surface anchoring becomes especially evident in geometrically frustrated domains, where the imposed boundary alignment is incompatible across edges or corners.
 While the Dirichlet boundary conditions are mathematically convenient, they neglect the finite surface energy through which anchoring is realised physically, and may therefore misrepresent defect structures and boundary layers in confined geometries~\cite{ravnik2009landau,majumdar2010landau}.